arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 |                   | GPRS: 85.6 kb/s UL, 107 kb/s DL                                                |
 |                   | EGPRS: 236.8 kb/s UL, 296 kb/s DL                                              |

 A dedicated SMA connector (J3) allows for an external antenna.
 The chip operates over the 1V8 power line.
-A microSIM slot is available (SIM1).
+A nano SIM slot is available (SIM1).
 SN74LVC1T45 bidirectional logic level shifters (U8, U20, U21, U22) act as middleware for connecting to 3V3 serial connections.
 The chip is powered by 3V8 and an internal regulator provides 1V8 that is used for the SIM card and the I/O. The corresponding SIM card slot for the cell modem is on the top side of the board, directly adjacent to the module.

 >  (2) Functionality dependent upon connected Portenta board.
 Check the respective datasheet.

-#### Micro SIM Card Slot
+#### Nano SIM Card Slot
-The Portenta Max Carrier features a micro SIM card slot (SIM1) designed for use with the SARA-R412M-02B module.
+The Portenta Max Carrier features a nano SIM card slot (SIM1) designed for use with the SARA-R412M-02B module.
 Cellular functionality is available or when the appropriate module is installed and configured.s

-The micro SIM slot enables network connectivity for the cellular module.
+The nano SIM slot enables network connectivity for the cellular module.
 It works with the SARA-R412M-02B modem, providing access to LTE, Cat-M1, and NB-IoT networks.
-The dedicated SMA connector (J3) allows for the attachment of an external antenna (e.g., ANT-5GW-SPS1-2) to ensure stable signal reception and performance.
+The dedicated SMA connector (J3) allows for the attachment of an external antenna (Recommended model: ANT-5GW-SPS1-2) to ensure stable signal reception and performance.
 For detailed implementation process, please refer to the [**user manual of the Portenta Max Carrier**](https://docs.arduino.cc/tutorials/portenta-max-carrier/user-manual/#lte-catm1-nb-iot)

 ### LoRa® Module
 The Portenta Max Carrier provides long range wireless connectivity for low bandwidth applications with the on-board Murata CMWX1ZZABZ-078 LoRa® transceiver module (U23).